phases/podio-dotnet/README.markdown

 -------

 The client library requires .NET Framework 4.5 or higher and [Json.NET](http://www.nuget.org/packages/Newtonsoft.Json/) as its dependency.

-This package is available on NuGet Gallery.
-To install the [Podio package](http://www.nuget.org/packages/podio) run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

-    PM> Install-Package Podio.Async

-This will install the client library and the required dependency.

 Constructing API client instance
 -------------